Nephropathy - IgA; Berger disease

 IgA nephropathy is most often discovered when a person with no other symptoms of kidney problems has one or more episodes of dark or bloody urine.

 There are no specific changes seen during a physical examination.
-Sometimes, the blood pressure may be high or there may be swelling of the body.
+Sometimes, the blood pressure may be high or there may be swelling in parts of the body.

 The goal of treatment is to relieve symptoms and prevent or delay chronic renal failure.